 Some electric hot water systems need topping up every few months.
 If your system has this facility, there will be a filler valve on the side of the system, lift the lever until water flows from the overflow.
 For any other problems with electric hot water systems, contact your Property Manager.

 Ovens and stoves

 Refer to the manual (if provided) for initial troubleshooting.
-If you cannot fix the problem or it is not referred to in the manual, contact your Property Manager.
+If you cannot fix the problem, contact your Property Manager.

 Washing machines and dryers